Frequently Asked Questions

 The Bird Observatory, Post office and the Lighthouse café serve tea and light snacks throughout the day.

 17. What will the weather be like?
 How should I dress?

 Be prepared for all weather conditions as Orkney is well known for having changeable weather.
 Be prepared by bringing sunscreen as we have had warm, glorious sunshine during the last three festivals.

 18. What are the medical facilities on the island?

 Firstly, please make all necessary staff aware of any medical conditions and allergies that you may have so that they can plan accordingly.
-The island has a full-time Nurse Practitioner, who can be reached by phone, and who can carry out First Aid before deciding whether or not a trip to the Mainland is required.
+The island has a full-time Nurse, who can be reached by phone, and who can carry out First Aid before deciding whether or not a trip to the Mainland is required.
 In a real emergency, an airlift is arranged via Air Ambulance or Coastguard.